-The Alpha a7, along with the Alpha a7R, was the start of Sony’s beginning in making light, compact, and affordable full-frame cameras.
-These cameras can be compared to the Olympus OM-D E-M1 in size but in regards to their full-frame feature, the cameras still remain much smaller than its competitors.
+The Sony a7, along with the a7R, was the start of Sony’s beginning in making light, compact, and affordable full-frame cameras.
+These cameras can be compared to the Olympus OM-D E-M1 in size, but in regards to their full-frame feature the cameras still remain much smaller than the competitors.

 There have been a few generations that have been released after the Sony a7 and a7R, but these cameras are still timeless and a great starter for early adopters.
-When it comes to the Alpha a7, you really can’t beat the affordable price and size as the compact system is still popular in the camera market.
+When it comes to the Sony a7, you really can’t beat the affordable price and size.

 Above the handgrip is the scrolling dial which changes the settings depending on the mode.
 Again, this was placed in consideration of shooting with one hand and makes it easier for users to control the camera settings.
 The second scrolling dial is placed where your thumb will naturally sit and also controls the aperture or shutter speed.
 Some use the front dial for aperture and the back dial for the shutter speed when shooting in manual.